tudat-team/tudatpy/docs/source/radiation_pressure.rst

 ``radiation_pressure``
 ======================
-This module contains a set of factory functions for setting up the radiation pressure models of celestial bodies in an environment, including relevant models solar luminosity, solar system body albedo and emissivity, spacecraft surface reaction to radiation pressure.
+This module contains a set of factory functions for setting up the radiation pressure models of bodies in an environment, including relevant models solar luminosity, solar system body albedo and emissivity, spacecraft surface reaction to radiation pressure.

+The main interfaces with Tudat are the :attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.radiation_source_settings` and
+:attr:`~tudatpy.numerical_simulation.environment_setup.BodySettings.radiation_pressure_target_settings` attributes of the body settings, which define settings for radiation pressure source and target settings of a body.
+The functions in this submodule are used to create these settings objects.

+For isotropic source models, the :func:`~tudatpy.numerical_simulation.environment_setup.radiation_pressure.isotropic_radiation_source` is used, which requires an input of type :class:`tudatpy.numerical_simulation.environment_setup.radiation_pressure.LuminosityModelSettings` (or derived class) to define an irradiance model.
+For bodies with a variable emission over the surface (albedo, infrared), the :func:`~tudatpy.numerical_simulation.environment_setup.radiation_pressure.panelled_extended_radiation_source` model is used, which requires a list of :class:`tudatpy.numerical_simulation.environment_setup.radiation_pressure.PanelRadiosityModelSettings` (or derived classes) to define an irradiance model.

+More details on the link between different aspects of radiation pressure in Tudat are described on `a dedicated page <https://docs.tudat.space/en/latest/_src_user_guide/state_propagation/propagation_setup/translational/radiation_pressure_acceleration.html>`_. in the user guide.

 Functions